abhaykoduru/cuddly-octo-succotash/README.md

         * Search on question-answer pairs of security questionnaires.
 * Script for creating batch users?

+## Assumptions and limitations of this project

+* This project uses PostgreSQL as the database which is a SQL databse.
+So, files uploaded should conform to the respective db schema.
+* Currently, this supports .csv files only.
+* Implements psuedo-multitenancy which gives access to records created by the requesting user only.
+Although, admin users will be able to access all records.

 ## Todo

 * [x] Setup database (PostgreSQL, AWS)